Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Experiments

 \subsubsection{Effectiveness of LLM's Answer Determination}

-Furthermore, Table \ref{tab:EtD} demonstrates the effectiveness of using LLM for answer determination.
-Although the exploration module itself (EtD-w.o.-AD) achieves decent performance, utilizing the powerful language processing capability of LLM for answer determination brings significant gains.
-With its powerful language processing capabilities, the LLM can analyze the semantic relationships between a given question, the candidate answers and the relevant knowledge.
+Furthermore, Table \ref{tab:DualR} demonstrates the effectiveness of using LLM to reason for answer determination.
+Although the GNN module itself (DualR-w.o.-AD) achieves decent performance, leveraging extracted reasoning chains to guide LLM for answer determination brings significant gains.
+With its powerful language processing capabilities, the LLM can analyze the semantic relationships between a given question and relevant reasoning chains and make the thoughtful determination.
 By leveraging the implicit knowledge embedded within itself, it achieves more accurate reasoning.